 A client with a $100,000 account would pay the advisor $1,000 in fees.

 A client with a $1 million account would pay the advisor $10,000 in fees.

 As a result, many advisors choose to focus only on higher net worth clients, leaving many Canadians that are struggling with their finances, or younger Canadians just starting their careers, unable to access professional financial planning and advice.
 In many cases, the higher paying client is receiving the same advice, products, and service.
 The only difference is the size of the cheque paid to the advisor.

 Add to this the current business model prevalent at many financial institutions, where the bottom line and maximizing profits are their ONLY focus.
 Usually, customer service and personal touch are sacrificed in the process.
 Most financial institutions have a minimum dollar of annual sales the advisor MUST reach to keep their job.

 These two factors point to a glaring problem for Canadians seeking financial advice.

 Those that need proper financial advice can’t get it.

 Those that do get advice get products that are paying higher fees to the financial institution and the advisor.

 It began with a big idea.

 As a life-long learner and teacher, Kevin O’Brien has created a consistently successful career path.
-A Certified Financial Planner (CFP), Certified Divorce Financial Analyst (CDFA), Canadian Investment Manager (CIM) Portfolio Manager, and Registered Life Planner® designation from the Kinder Institute of Life Planning, Kevin has over three decades of experience in Financial Planning, where he offered clients professional advice and Fee-Based Financial Planning.
+A Certified Divorce Financial Analyst (CDFA), Canadian Investment Manager (CIM) Portfolio Manager, and Registered Life Planner® designation from the Kinder Institute of Life Planning, Kevin has over three decades of experience in Financial Planning, where he offered clients professional advice and Fee-Based Financial Planning.
 Today, Kevin empowers financial planners to move to a sustainable, fee-only model through Financial Planet.